 For as long as I can remember, I’ve loved landscapes and being in them – mountains, forests, agricultural, it doesn’t really matter.
 The thing about landscapes for me is that they are the product of people’s interactions with their natural worlds.
 We shape landscapes, and landscapes shape us.
 This can be by way of our engagements with the landscapes we depend on, our professional lives, our broader concerns with sustainable futures and also our concerns with what kind of future we want to leave.

 These interactions are both micro and macro.
 There are the fine-grained interactions of the everyday life of people and how they live in their landscapes, or the small waterfall, or the flowering orchid, or the wren as it moves through the undergrowth.
 And there are also the macro impacts of Government policies, of invasive species and of climate change.
 Like a giant jigsaw puzzle, landscapes are pieces interlocking to form a greater whole.
-And the challenge is to see what happens when these pieces no longer have the smooth, easy, locking they are supposed to have.
+And the challenge for us is to make sure they stay integrated, or to understand why and what happens when these pieces no longer have the integration they are supposed to have.

 My work has an underlying focus – by engaging with landscapes we not only understand more about them, their ecological foundations and the people who live in them, we also understand more about the ways these fit into broader quests for sustainability and sustainable futures.
 I’ve spent 25 years working with these ideas around the world.

 And when I say landscapes, perhaps I should just say ‘scapes’, because these things are also about small-scale fishing communities and their pressures, and the riverscapes found throughout the world.
 And of course there are the urban landscapes in which people can engage with the urban space.